 We apply 3 coats of hard-wearing, flexible, gloss polyurethane.
 This polyurethane is thicker than most and, as it is applied with a roller, we leave a more textured surface than a timber floor coating.
 It is still shiny, but with a texture we call "orange-peel".
+Also available for an extra cost, satin or matt finish

 This polyurethane is able to be recoated (existing floor is cleaned, lightly sanded, and one coat applied), although we can only offer this service to cork floors we have installed as we know what polyurethane was used.
 We recommend recoats be done when you notice a dulling of the surface, usually around 3-6 years in a high traffic area.